-House on a Steep Hillside in Mexico
+House on a Steep Hillside in Mexico22 photos

 This house, designed by architects Tatiana Bilbao Estudio in Monterrey, Mexico, features a whimsical cluster of five-sided concrete blocks growing out of a steep forested slope.